Benjohn2001/l4_individual_project/Requirement_Gathering.md

 		-	Integration with dark mode
 		-	Authentication for users
 		-	Login/Sign up for user
+		-   Ability to change username
+      	-   Ability to customise a profile (Image, bio)
+      	-   Have a friends list
+      	-   Be able to share your profile for friends to add

 	Could Haves:
 		-	User can have multiple groups